 Best for community membership?
 Mighty Networks, Circle, or Heartbeat

 Everyone wants to convince you that their platform is the best choice and because of that I find some of the tables of pricing and features misleading.
 I hope this guide will help you decide which platform is the best choice for what you need your tools to do!
-There's no one right option for every business but you can see why I'll be promoting Growth Tools as the first one for everyone to consider.
+There's no one right option for every business but you can see why I'll be promoting Go High Level as the first one for everyone to consider.